-Petitioners may apply for unemployment benefits in Arizona as soon as they are considered eligible to receive UI benefits.
+Petitioners may undergo the Arizona unemployment benefits application steps as soon as they are considered eligible to receive UI benefits.
 When you file for an unemployment claim and begin the application process, you are letting the state of Arizona know that you are no longer employed.

 - How Can I Sign Up for Unemployment in Arizona?

 - What You Need to Apply for Unemployment in Arizona